 How Google's page rank algorithm changes Architecture space

 That's the level of integration of the space.
 This means measuring the public flow inside the space to pinpoint how well each area is being circulated and by how many people.
-The term "space" refers to many things: rooms, roads, walkways, streets, or corridors.
+The term "space" refers to many things: rooms, streets, walkways, corridors, or public plazas.
 Basically to draw out the heat map to visualize how "busy" or "private" the space might be in comparison to one another.

 This information raises the question, "What can space do?"
 A well-designed space may organize movement, distribute land use, influence crime and safety, affect urban carbon footprint, and determine land value, which is the bottom line for property developers and homebuyers alike.
 It's not difficult to see the level of productivity that could emerge just by being able to measure the space integration level.

-However, It's starting to dawn on us that such a thing would be especially tricky to calculate even with the aid of artificial intelligence.
+However, accurately modeling spatial integration remains a complex challenge even with advances in artificial intelligence.
 This is because people are unpredictable, and often their behaviors would oppose the most basic principle.
-At least, that's what we used to believe.
+Or so we once believed.

 Spatial Layout Efficiency by Tim Stoner